SalesforceLabs/dreamhouse-mobile-react/tutorial/step04_navigator_routing/README.md

 ##### Before getting started

-If you are building your app from scratch: [Step3](/tutorial/step03_navigator/) needs to be completed.
+If you are building your app from scratch: [Step 3](/tutorial/step03_navigator/) needs to be completed.

 OR

-If you just want to practice this step: you can start editing [Step3 components](/tutorial/step03_navigator/) in this repo and run
+If you just want to practice this step: you can start editing [Step 3 components](/tutorial/step03_navigator/) in this repo and run

 ```